Richnaire/Smarts-Portfolio/README.md

-# Smarts-Portfolio
+## Smarts-Portfolio

 # Project 1 Sales Data Query
-This project was done as my first capstone project when i was interning with SIDE HUSTLE as a Data Analysts The project engaged my knowlege of #Functions and Text formatting in excel.
+This project was done as my first capstone project when i was interning with SIDE HUSTLE as a Data Analysts.

+The project engaged my knowlege of Functions, Text formatting, and Worksheet formatting in excel.

 I made use of the If, Count, Countifs, VlookUp, Left, Right, Middle, Statistical function (like Average, Standard Deviation, Minimum, Maximum) in order to derive the outliers in the Sales Dataset.

 I also employed my knowlege of Worksheet Formatting to ensure a neat and beautiful work presentation.

-This Dataset was gottenf from Kaggle.
+This Datasets were gotten from Kaggle.

 The below are the questions I answered.